ncsa/Delta_doc/docs/source/user_guide/ood/index.rst

 Customizing Open OnDemand
 ---------------------------

-Customize parts of Open OnDemand.
+Customize Jupyter Lab in OOD by creating a custom Anaconda environment or setting up an R environment.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    custom-jupyterlab
    custom-r